mozilla/ichnaea/docs/install/deploy.rst

 ===========

 The code includes functionality to render out image tiles for a data map of places where observations have been made.

-This part of the code relies on two external projects.
-One is the
-`datamaps image tile generator <https://github.com/ericfischer/datamaps>`_ the other is `pngquant <http://pngquant.org/>`_.
-Make sure to install both of them and make their binaries available on your system path.
-The datamaps package includes the `encode`, `enumerate` and `render` tools and the pngquant package includes a tool called `pngquant`.
-You can install these tools on the server running the celery scheduler (celerybeat) and trigger the `location_map` script via a cron job.
+You can trigger this functionality periodically via a cron job, by calling the application container with the map argument.